Mainframe-Archive/mainframe-os/docs/introduction.md

 **Mainframe OS > Contacts > Add Contact**

-Paste Contact ID of another Mainframe OS user.
-The Contact ID can be found on the **Identity** tab of Mainframe OS.
+Paste Mainframe ID of another Mainframe OS user.
+The Mainframe ID can be found on the **Identity** tab of Mainframe OS, or in contacts under your own entry.
-Exchange Contact IDs out-of-band with other Mainframe OS users.
+There are two options for adding a contact:
+1. **Mutual Invitation:** Exchange Mainframe IDs out-of-band with other Mainframe OS users and each of you add each other's Mainframe ID.
+Once you have each added each other, it should no longer appear as "pending".
+This option is FREE.
+2. **Blockchain Invitation:** One user can add another user and using a blockchain transaction can send an invitation and notification to the other user.
+Once the second user sees and accepts the invitation, the contacts are no longer "pending".
+This option requires the invitor to stake 100MFT (plus applicable gas fees).
+Once the invitee accepts the invitation, the invitor can re-claim their stake.
+If the invitee alternatively rejects the invitation, they can keep the stake themselves.
+This system incentivizes responsible "cold-calling" and penalizes spamming.

 ## Create your Dapp